 Our volunteer Board of Directors is responsible for governing and setting The Planetary Society's policies and future directions.
 They are all leaders, chosen for their passion about and knowledge of space exploration.

 The Executive Committee consists of officers Bethany Ehlmann, Jim Bell, Heidi Hammel and Lon Levin as well as Board Chair, Dan Geraci, and CEO, Bill Nye.

 Nominations are sought and considered periodically from a variety of sources, including from members of the Board and Advisory Council, Society Members, staff, and experts in the space community.

 Dan Geraci joined the Planetary Society's Board of Directors in 2003 and has been Chairman since 2006.
-He is currently Global Head of Voyager Space Services, a subsidiary of Voyager Space Holdings.
+He is currently President of Voyager Space Services, a subsidiary of Voyager Space Holdings.

 A Planetary Society member and volunteer since the age of 12, Bee is a technologist who joined The Planetary Society’s Board in 2008 while serving as the Regional Coordinator for Asia Pacific at The Space Generation Advisory Council.